Birth Preparation Class in Japan

 Here we did a little exercise where we worked with the couple next to us to determine the order of events that lead up to a baby being born and the hours after.
 We arranged about 30 cards that were labeled things like “going to the washroom”, “how much longer”, “water broke”, “take a bath”, “walk around”, “kangaroo care”, and surprisingly (perhaps reassuringly), “laugh”.

-It was interesting to learn the actual order but I somewhat wished they had put it on a screen or gave us a handout because there were so many things that I find it hard to remember.
-I found it a bit surprising that we were encouraged to take a hot bath before coming to the hospital as it would relax our body and make it easier to give birth.
+It was interesting to learn the actual order but I somewhat wished they had put it on a screen or given us a handout because there were so many things that I found it hard to remember.
+I found it a bit surprising that we were encouraged to take a hot bath before coming to the hospital as it would relax our bodies and make it easier to give birth.
 We were also told to make sure not to have any cold drinks because it would hinder labor.

 One thing I liked about this clinic is that it encourages skin-to-skin bonding right after the baby is born.
 We can decide whether or not to clean the baby up and then get to bond with the baby on our breast and feed the baby right away for the next hour or so.
 This is known as “kangaroo care.”
 I’m really excited for this – after feeling this baby growing and moving inside of me for so long, I want to meet her and get to know her so badly!